Image & Video APIs

 Subtitles and captions

-To add text tracks, set the textTracks parameter at the source level using the videoPlayer JavaScript.
+To add text tracks, set the textTracks parameter at the source level.

-The textTracks parameter is an object containing the information about all the text tracks to be added to the video source.
-You can configure tracks for both subtitles or captions.
+The textTracks parameter is an object containing the information about all the text tracks you want to add to the video source.
+You can configure tracks for both subtitles or captions and also define customizations.

 For each text track set the following parameters:

-• label - The label that appears in the menu when toggling closed captions, e.g. "English".
+• label - The label that appears in the menu when toggling captions or subtitles, e.g. "English".

 • url - Optional.
-The link to the vtt file to use for the captions.
-You can upload your vtt files to Cloudinary as raw files.
-If no URL is specified, the player will attempt to use the .transcript file with the same public ID as the video.
+The link to the subtitles or captions file to use for the captions.
+You can upload your vtt or srt files to Cloudinary as raw files.
+If you specify no URL, the player attempts to use the auto generated .transcript file with the same public ID as the video, for example my-video.transcript.

 Paced subtitles